Identifiability of the instrumental variable model with the treatment and outcome missing not at random: Counterexamples

 \subsection{Counterexamples for the missing treatment models}

-Under Assumption 2$ZU$, identification can be achieved with one-sided noncompliance, and we provide a counterexample for two-sided noncompliance.
-Under Assumptions 2$ZDY$ and 2$UDY$, identification cannot be achieved for either one-sided or two-sided noncompliance, with counterexamples provided for one-sided noncompliance, a specific case of two-sided noncompliance where there are no always-takers.
+Under Assumption 2$ZU$, identification holds with one-sided noncompliance, so we give a counterexample for two-sided noncompliance.
+Under Assumptions 2$ZDY$ and 2$UDY$, identification fails under both one-sided and two-sided noncompliance; we give counterexamples for one-sided noncompliance, which is the special case of two-sided noncompliance with no always-takers.
 Define